 Jena Burchick

 She received her B.S in Electronic Media & Film from Towson University and her MFA in Film from Vermont College of Fine Arts.
-She currently teaches narrative and non-fiction media production, theory and professional practice as an Assistant Professor in the TU EMF department.
+She currently teaches narrative and non-fiction film production, theory and professional practice as a tenure track Assistant Professor in the TU EMF department.